 Writing Audio Descriptions

-Narrators should depict what is seen without interpretation or comment.
+Narrators should depict what they see without interpretation or comment.

-The narrator should describe events in present tense.
+The narrator should describe events in the present tense.

 Narrators should be observant and announce movements, visuals, or body language.

-For live performances, the audio describer should attend rehearsals, and read the script prior to the show to prepare an audio description.
+For live performances, the audio describer should attend rehearsals, and read the script before the show to prepare an audio description.